mevdschee/TqdMemcacheBundle/README.md

 ### Installation

-To install LswMemcacheBundle with Composer just add the following to your 'composer.json' file:
+To install TqdMemcacheBundle with Composer just add the following to your 'composer.json' file:

     {
         require: {